The Parable of the Ten Virgins: Some Questions & Things to Consider

 “Don’t worry or surrender to your fear.
 For you’ve believed in God, now trust and believe in me also.
 2My Father’s house has many dwelling places.
 If it were otherwise, I would tell you plainly, because I go to prepare a place for you.
 3And when everything is ready, I will come back and take you to myself so that you will be where I am.
 4 And you already know the way to the place where I’m going.”

-This in my understanding, Jesus is talking to Israel.
+In my understanding, Jesus is talking to Israel.
 Israel is the Bride.
 Not the Church or the Body.
 The Bride and the Church are two separate groups of believers.

 If this parable has you reflecting deeply (or even a bit unsettled) that’s ok, but Jesus’ heart in the end is to show that we want to be ready!